cfpb/hmda-frontend/src/documentation/markdown/2017/lar-data-fields.md

 - **Values:**
   - 1 - Secured by a first lien
   - 2 - Secured by a subordinate lien
+  - 3 - Not secured by a lien
+  - 3 - Not applicable (purchased loans)

 ### [tract\_population](#tract_population)